 In July 2011, Medical Towers Inc. issued a promissory note to secure a \$2,000,000 line of credit from BBVA Compass Bank to fund a building improvement project for the Medical Towers office building.
 The scope of the project included replacing all the original windows with energy efficient windows and improving the structural integrity of the building exterior.
 The promissory note bears a fixed interest rate of 4.74%.
 The term of the note is 7 years, with scheduled principal redemptions based on a 15 year amortization period, requiring principal and interest payments totaling \$15,546 per month (\$186,556 annually) beginning July 9, 2012.
 Additional collateral for the note includes an assignment of rents and leases and a negative pledge agreement prohibiting any mortgages or liens on the property until the note is paid in full, and the Foundation serves as guarantor on the note.
-All remaining principal and interest amounts are due and payable on July 8, 2018.
+The note was paid in full on June 30, 2018.